 Amnesty Book Club is perfect for existing book clubs!
 By signing up and taking action to defend human rights, you will add another layer of meaning to your club and make a difference in your community.

 How do we get the books we want to read?

-There are several different ways to get books for your Action Book Club:
+There are several different ways to get books for your Amnesty Book Club:

 - Talk to your local public or school librarian about requesting enough copies for your group